What are the proven ways to sleep better at night?

 4. Eat Sleep Promoting Nutrients & Supplements

-The sleep hormone melatonin and its production, storage and utilization are influenced by anything you eat.
-The more of the foods that contain the precursors of sleep hormones, the better your ability to fall asleep, sleep deeply and wake up in the morning full rested.
-Eat or drink naturally sources of melatonin such as fresh, cold-pressed cherry juice, eggs, nuts and milk.
-Also meats like poultry contain tryptophan.
+The sleep hormone melatonin and its production, storage, and utilization are influenced by anything you eat.
+The more foods that contain the precursors of sleep hormones, the better your ability to fall asleep, sleep deeply, and wake up in the morning fully rested.
+Eat or drink natural sources of melatonin such as fresh, cold-pressed cherry juice, eggs, nuts, and milk.
+Also, meats like poultry contain tryptophan.
 Tryptophan is a precursor to serotonin, which is a precursor to melatonin.
-If you’re a vegan, go for hempseeds and green, leafy vegetables are good options.
+If you’re a vegan, go for hempseeds, and green, leafy vegetables are good options.
 Melatonin is also available as a supplement.

 5. Go To Bed Between 21:00 – 23:00

-Between 21:00 and 23:00 your body lowers core temperature so enable falling asleep during that time window and it increases enzymatic activity that helps repair the brain and tissues.
-If you do not got to bed to fall asleep between 9 and 11 p.m. those enzymes can be used to keep you awake instead of starting the recovery process.
+Between 21:00 and 23:00, your body lowers the core temperature to enable falling asleep during that time window and it increases enzymatic activity that helps repair the brain and tissues.
+If you do not go to bed to fall asleep between 9 and 11 p.m. those enzymes can be used to keep you awake instead of starting the recovery process.

 9 p.m. to 11 p.m. is the ideal window for most people